 Wayne State University staff and faculty will never ask you for your password or other private information via email.
 Follow the steps below if you believe you have received a phishing email:

-• Do not reply: Never reply to an email message requesting a password, user name, account number or personal/financial information, no matter how legitimate the message may seem or who appears to have sent it.
+Do not reply: Never reply to an email message requesting a password, user name, account number or personal/financial information, no matter how legitimate the message may seem or who appears to have sent it.
+Delete the message: Viewing the email typically does not harm your computer.
+The damage comes from replying to it and providing a stranger with your personal information or information about WSU computer accounts.
+Report suspicious emails: Follow these instructions to notify our Information Security Office of malicious messages.
+Get help: If you did reply to a phishing message and provided personal or account information, contact the

-C&IT Help Desk
+C&IT Help Desk.